binary-breakpoint/SmolEngine.RT/README.md

 # SmolEngine SDK
 ![SmolEngine](https://i.imgur.com/ZSfnTCi.png)

-SmoEngine is an experimental 3D game engine based on the idea of creating a high-performance, easy-to-use ray tracing-only game engine.
-This project is being actively developed by one person, and at this early stage it should only be considered as a tech demo.
-At the moment only precompiled binaries are available, but this may change in the future.
+SmoEngine is an experimental 3D game engine based on the idea of creating a high-performance, easy to use ray tracing only game engine.
+The project is being actively developed by one person, and at the moment it should be considered only as a tech demo.
+Also currently only precompiled binaries are available, but this may change in the future.

 ## Features
 ### Rendering